A Quick and Easy Guide to Super for Interns

 Congratulations on showing even passing interest in super at such an early stage of your career!
 A little bit of forward thinking at this stage will be a major factor in defining your wealth long-term.
 Small steps like ensuring you’re in an appropriate super fund, in the right asset allocation and optimizing your contributions have a massive effect when played out over 30 or 40 years of compound growth on your side!
 If you have a little less time don’t worry.
 It’s still likely the longest stretch of time you will invest.

 Super Powers: Compound Interest and Tax Minimisation

-Some financial advisors will try to get you signed up to as you advance in your career (and become more attractive targets for them) can charge up to 4%.
+Some financial advisors will try to charge up to 4%.
 Over time, these excessive fees just don’t pay off.

 Optimise Contributions – Claim All Free Money Available

 If you have worked through this list, I think you’re WAY ahead of the pack in building your future wealth.
-Good luck with your intern year, I hope your patients are interesting and your colleagues supportive.
+Good luck with your internship, I hope your patients are interesting and your colleagues supportive.
 Enjoy!

 Check out the up-to-date guide to choosing your super fund.